Skip to main content

 The pasta class as Florentine education

 Florence has a well-developed cooking school infrastructure, and pasta classes are the entry point for most participants.
-This guide explains what you’ll actually learn, how to assess quality, and the meaningful differences between class formats.
+This guide explains what you’ll actually learn, how to assess quality, and the meaningful differences between class formats, alongside the best cooking classes in Florence guide if you’re comparing pasta against other formats like pizza or gelato.

 What you learn in a Florence pasta class